dsp2003/clef/README.md

 + [M] Removed protection from all mission-generated dungeons

++ [M] Removed pixel and ore drops on "Casual" and "Normal" in order to compensate the removal of auto-return to ship on "Save & Quit"

 + [N] Extra zoom levels (from 0.5 to 1, with 0.1 step)